 For me, anger rising in response to the murder of women and men advocating for their existence is complicated by inequality among community advocates, more commonly known as environmental activists.
-It is that some who lead large organizations - all men and mostly white - earn multiples of six figures annually, while those staying and protecting their communities with their own bodies often go compensated minimally if that and pay the highest price of injustice whether they live or die.
+It is that some who lead large organizations - all men and mostly white - earn multiples of six figures annually, while those staying and protecting their communities with their own bodies often go financially compensated at a minimum, if any amount, and pay the highest price of injustice whether they live or die.

 Environment is another word for community.
-There is no justice for the environment unless there is justice for all community members.
-As the environmental movement has gone thus far, there's been a great deal of bargaining among those highly paid that they may maintain a materially extravagant lifestyle - a lifestyle simply unavailable to the entire human population paid for personally by those who suffer the worst of extraction and production costs.
+There is no justice unless there is justice for all community members.
+As the environmental movement has gone thus far, there's been a great deal of bargaining among those paid enough to maintain a materially extravagant lifestyle - a lifestyle simply unavailable to the entire human population paid for personally by those who suffer the worst of extraction and production costs.

 Corporate - n. partnership, enterprise, company; see BUSINESS - Competition

 So long as individuals like corporations are competing for a piece of the philanthropic pie, I see no resolution to the root driver of the murders and communal, ecological demise.
 That is, fear-based corporate patriarchal competition for survival, however extravagant, is the root of this madness.